 THE PROJECT PRECONSTRUCTION CONFERENCE.
 NO WORK SHALL BEGIN UNTIL A SCHEDULE HAS BEEN SUBMITTED AND ACCEPTED.
-THE CONTRACTOR SHALL THEN
+THE CONTRACTOR SHALL THEN z

-- 2 THE CONTRACTOR IS RESPONSIBLE FOR THE PROMPT REMOVAL OF ALL MUD THAT HAS REEN TRACKED OR WASHED UNTO ADJACENT PROPERTY OR RIGHT OF WAY - 12 THE CONTINUE OF INSTANDARY OF THE PROVIDE OF THE INFO THAT HAS BEEN FORMED ON THAT BEEN THAT FERMINARY TO PROFENT FOR WHITE OF WHITE UNIT, SUCH THAT FERMINARY DESCRIPTION FOR FOR THAT FERMINARY DESCRIPTION FOR THAT FERMINARY DESCRIPTION FOR EXCESS MATERIALS NOT DESIRABLE FOR INCORPORATION INTO THE PROJECT.
+- 2 THE CONTRACTOR IS RESPONSIBLE FOR THE PROMPT REMOVAL OF ALL MUD THAT HAS REEN TRACKED OR WASHED UNTO ADJACENT PROPERTY OR RIGHT OF WAY - 12 THE CONTINUE OF INSTANCE OF THE PROVIDE OF THE INFO OF THE EXCESS MATERIALS NOT DESIRABLE FOR INCORPORATION INTO THE PROJECT.